infinum/design-handbook/Design process/Discovery/Usability testing.md

 You can write your report as Pages/Word document or as a presentation document.
 You can find both templates 🗝 [in this folder](https://drive.google.com/drive/folders/1GWjGGeO1wGoNCflg0vMxuHP4_6YdA2wU?usp=sharing).
 If you follow these templates' structure, you won't miss any significant part of the report, such as describing participants.

-You'll be sending this report to the client, so try to write it in a simple language and lay down what improvement ideas result from the testing.
+You'll be sending this report to the client, so try to write it in a plain language with no UX/UI lingo and lay down what improvement ideas result from the testing.
 That's what clients care about - how we'll use insights to make their product better.

 ## Resources